La Bulaqueña: Identity of the woman

-Filipino art experts, historians, and researchers have four recommendations on the identity of the woman depicted in Luna's La Bulaqueña despite the absence of photographs.
-According to E.A.
-Cruz, a columnist for the Philippine Daily Globe newspaper, the woman in the portrait could be one of the women courted by Luna after losing his wife Paz Pardo de Tavera.
+Filipino art experts, historians, and researchers have four theories on the identity of the sitter in Luna's La Bulaqueña despite the lack of any photographs.
+According to Emilio Aguilar Cruz, a columnist for the Philippine Daily Globe newspaper, the woman in the portrait could be a woman Luna had courted after losing his wife Paz Pardo de Tavera.
 Luna accidentally killed his wife and mother-in-law because of jealousy.
-The woman could also be a woman courted by Juan Luna's brother, Antonio Luna.
+The woman could also be the same as one courted by Juan Luna's brother, Antonio Luna.
 Two existing references suggested that it was the daughter of a prominent Filipino family who Luna was not able to marry or, as mentioned earlier, a woman wooed by Luna's brother, Antonio.
-The two books suggested that the woman was one of the daughters of Doña Mariquita Sabas who lived in 2 Espeleta Street, Binondo, Manila, a place frequented by Luna himself and his brother Antonio for tertulia gatherings.
-Doña Sabas had two daughters, namely Dolores nicknamed Loleng and Francisca monickered Paquita.
-It was Dolores who is believed most likely to be the woman portrayed in Luna's La Bulaqueña.
-However, according to Rosalinda Orosa, the owner of Luna's other painting, the Tampuhan, the woman could be Emiliana Trinidad, the mother of Orosa's niece-in-law and the same woman who was the sitter for Luna's Tampuhan painting.
+The two books suggested that the woman was one of the daughters of Doña Mariquita Sabas who lived in 2 Espeleta Street, Binondo, Manila, a place frequented by Luna and his brother Antonio for tertulia gatherings.
+Doña Sabas had two daughters: Dolores (nicknamed “Loleng”) and Francisca (“Paquita”), and the former is believed to be the woman in the painting.

+However, according to Rosalinda Orosa, the owner of Luna's other painting, the Tampuhan, the woman could be Emiliana Trinidad, the mother of Orosa's niece-in-law and the same woman who sat for Luna's Tampuhan.
 Orosa's claim prevailed as there are existing photographs of Emiliana Trinidad.

-According to Dr. Asunción N. Fernando, the woman could be María "Iyang" Rodrigo Fernando, Asunción Fernando's own grandmother who assisted in the cause of the Katipunan.
-María Rodrigo Fernando was the bringer of food and courier of messages to Katipuneros hiding in the fields outside her hometown.
-Historian Antonio Valeriano noted that the woman in the portrait has similar facial features of the Rodrigos which include the "bushy eyebrows and sad eyes" such as that of Francisco "Soc" Rodrigo.
-Belen Ponferrada of the Museum of Malacañang conforms with the findings of the research regarding the woman's possible identity.
+According to Dr. Asunción N. Fernando, the woman could be her grandmother María "Iyang" Rodrigo Fernando, who assisted in the cause of the Katipunan.
+María Rodrigo Fernando was a supplier of food and courier of messages to Katipuneros hiding in the fields outside her hometown.
+Historian Antonio Valeriano noted that the woman in the portrait has similar facial features to the Rodrigo, including “bushy eyebrows and sad eyes”, such as those of Francisco "Soc" Rodrigo.
+Belén Ponferrada of the Malacañan Palace Museum agrees with the findings of the research regarding the woman's possible identity.